gvwilson/thirdbit/src/fiction/eimin/index.md

 He pointed at a bald man in the center of the crowd
 I had never seen before.
-"He says he is from a caravan heading to Ossisswe for the examination fair.
+"He says he is from a caravan heading to Ossisswe.
 They were attacked by bandits, and lost half of their livestock and most of their water."